kafka, security, authentication, sasl, ssl, oauth

 When a producer or consumer connects to Kafka with OAuth:

-The client sends the token to the Kafka broker via SASL/OAUTHBEARER
+Connection with Token: The client sends the JWT access token to the Kafka broker via SASL/OAUTHBEARER during the authentication handshake

-The broker validates the token signature and claims
+Token Validation: The broker validates the token by:

-The broker extracts the principal from the token's subject claim
+Principal Extraction: The broker extracts the principal identity from the token's subject (

 OAuth particularly shines in microservices architectures where services already authenticate with an identity provider for other APIs.
-Using the same tokens for Kafka access creates consistent security posture.
+Using the same tokens for Kafka access creates consistent security posture across the entire platform.
+Modern service meshes like Istio can automate token acquisition and rotation, further reducing application complexity.

 Choosing the Right Authentication Method